-According to the National Association of REALTORS®, a ‘stigmatized’ property is a place that has been ‘psychologically impacted by an event which occurred or was suspected to have occurred’.
+According to the NAR, a ‘stigmatized’ property is a place that has been ‘psychologically impacted by an event which occurred or was suspected to have occurred’.
 It’s where there is no physical defect — the property itself could be in great shape.
 It’s not like a leaky ceiling or bathroom mold that’s visible to the naked eye.
 Someone unaware of the property’s history couldn’t recognize that a home is stigmatized simply by looking at it.

 Stigmatized properties include the sites where suicides, murders, and serious assaults have occurred.
 They could also be homes where other crimes have happened, such as drug activity, or homes that are allegedly haunted.
 Or they might be places that are notorious locations or where the previous owners are well-known.

 Examples of Stigmatized Properties

 The Los Angeles rental property where Sharon Tate and six others were murdered by Charles Manson in the 1960s is an example of a stigmatized property.
 Following the tragedy, the owner of the home had to move back in.
 Almost two decades later the home sold for $400,000 less than the listing price.
 The home eventually was demolished in the 1990s and a new home was built on the land.
 The owner even changed the address in an effort to avoid the stigma that had long troubled the property.

 It was reported that Nicole Brown Simpson’s condo sat on the market for more than two years before selling due to the stigmatization that followed after her death.
 When it did eventually sell, it was reportedly for $100,000 less than Simpson paid for it originally.
 To try and escape the notoriety, and deter macabre tourists, the owner of this property changed the address in the 1990s.